 - 1. A physical incident in school, that requires future sanctions to be generated.
 The pupils will have a voice, in stating what they feel is a suitable consequence or scenario for moving forward. - 2.
 Damage to school, property.
-The pupils will decided the consequence for the accused. - 3.
+The pupils will decide the consequence for the accused. - 3.
 Any racism/bullying in school will generate a meeting, to discuss the incident and what the course of action may be, for the bully and/or their victim. - 4.
+Discussion of equipment wanted in the school. - 5.
+Discussion of end of term enrichment trips. - 6.
 Any building modifications maybe discussed.
-Pupils may want to have a say in what the décor may look like. i.e. paint colour or what furniture to buy for specific rooms. - 5.
-Trips for end of term outings. - 6.
-Major changes to pupil timetables and/or curriculum. - 7.
+Pupils may want to have a say in what the décor may look like. i.e. paint colour or what furniture to buy for specific rooms. - 7.
+Trips for end of term outings. - 8.
+Major changes to pupil timetables and/or curriculum. - 9.
 Changes to staffing.

 Once the school council has held a discussion and has come to a decision, the headteacher will then hold a further meeting with the teaching staff to come to conclusion.
-Once this has been made, then the headteacher will report back to either the council during the following school assembly, or to the pupil that a decision has been made for i.e. for a further consequence or sanction.
+Once this has been made, the results will report back to either the council during the following school assembly, or to the pupil that a decision has been made for i.e. for a further consequence or sanction.
 Once the council and/or the teaching staff have made their decision, this cannot be retracted.